isaacovercast/QuoteWall/README.md

 "It works pretty well in terms of 'makes sense.'" - J. Patino on pragmatism.

 "It's not just chicken soup recipes." - M. Hick on genealogical inheritence beyond genetics.

+"It's not 'cabalistic symbols' it's calculus." - UMartin 4/18/18

+"Computationally, this is a nasty formula." - CAne 11/8/18

+"I find pigeons intimidating." - JieJie 9/20/19

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)